-So, what does it mean to be "relationally intelligent" when it comes to fundraising--and specifically, asking someone for money?
-Here's what Pastor Hybels suggests:
+"Relationally intelligent" is probably the best way to describe how fundraising should be approached.
+So, what does it mean to be "relationally intelligent" when it comes to fundraising--and specifically, when asking someone for money?

-This is where I add, "I have no idea what you are capable of giving or what you had in mind, but would you prayerfully consider a gift of [insert dollar amount]."
+Then I add, "I have no idea what you are capable of giving or what you had in mind, but would you prayerfully consider a gift of [insert dollar amount]."
 I literally ask them for a specific donation amount.

-Think of it this way, if your neighbor was going to take a trip and asked you to care for their lawn while they were gone, you'd want to know how long they will be gone (a week, a month, the whole summer?), what they would want you to do (mow, water, fertilize?), and how often they would want you to do it (weekly or when it looks like it needs it?).
+Think of it this way, if your neighbor were going to take a trip and asked you to care for their lawn while they were gone, you'd want to know how long they will be gone (a week, a month, the whole summer?), what they would want you to do (mow, water, fertilize?), and how often they would want you to do it (weekly or when it looks like it needs it?).
 It's the same with fundraising.
 The more specific you are, the easier the conversation is.

 If you do all of this, at your next meeting, all you need to ask is, "So, how is God leading you?"

 It's normal to get nervous or feel a lump in your throat!
 But leadership requires growing in this skill.
 The more confidently you can do this, the easier the conversation goes!